Diego Maradona: Argentinos Juniors

 On 20 October 1976, Maradona made his professional debut for Argentinos Juniors, 10 days before his 16th birthday, versus Talleres de Córdoba.
 He entered to the pitch wearing the number 16 jersey, and became the youngest player in the history of the Argentine Primera División.
 A few minutes into his debut, Maradona kicked the ball through the legs of Juan Domingo Cabrera, a nutmeg that would become symbolic of his talent.
-After the game, Maradona said, "That day I felt I had held the sky in my hands."
+After the game, Maradona said: "That day I felt I had held the sky in my hands."
 Thirty years later, Cabrera remembered Maradona's debut: "I was on the right side of the field and went to press him, but he didn't give me a chance.
-He made the nutmeg and when I turned around, he was far away from me".
-Maradona scored his first goal in the Primera División against Marplatense team San Lorenzo on 14 November 1976, two weeks after turning 16.
+He made the nutmeg and when I turned around, he was far away from me."

+Maradona scored his first goal as a professional against Marplatense team San Lorenzo on 14 November 1976, two weeks after turning 16, and added another goal in the match as well.
+Maradona made 11 appearances that season, with the two goals scored on his debut being the only ones he scored.

+In the 1977 season, Maradona played 49 matches and scored 19 goals, and started to get on the radar of other South American clubs.
+In the 1978 season, Maradona scored 26 goals in 35 matches, and had the 1978 World Cup in his sights.
+However, when the squads were released on 19 May, he was not selected by coach César Luis Menotti to the surprise of many.
+Two days after being left out, he scored a brace in a victory against his Chacarita Juniors.
+In 1979, Maradona scored 26 goals in 26 games, and finished top scorer in both Metropolitan and Nacional tournaments. in 1980, he scored 43 goals in 45 appearances and was the top scorer again for the last four consecutive tournaments.

 Boca Juniors

-Maradona spent five years at Argentinos Juniors, from 1976 to 1981, scoring 115 goals in 167 appearances before his US$4 million transfer to Boca Juniors.
+Maradona spent five years at Argentinos Juniors, from 1976 to 1981, scoring 115 goals in 167 appearances before his US$4-million transfer to Boca Juniors in February 1981.
 Maradona received offers to join other clubs, including River Plate who offered to make him the club's best paid player.
 However, River decided to drop its bid due to its large payroll in keeping Daniel Passarella and Ubaldo Fillol.

 Maradona signed a contract with Boca Juniors on 20 February 1981.
 He made his debut two days later against Talleres de Córdoba, scoring twice in the club's 4–1 win.
 On 10 April, Maradona played his first Superclásico against River Plate at La Bombonera stadium.
 Boca defeated River 3–0 with Maradona scoring a goal after dribbling past Alberto Tarantini and Fillol.
 Despite the distrustful relationship between Maradona and Boca Juniors manager, Silvio Marzolini, Boca had a successful season, winning the league title after securing a point against Racing Club.
 That would be the only title won by Maradona in the Argentine domestic league.